Division of Riverina: History

-The division was proclaimed in 1900, and was one of the original 65 divisions to be contested at the first federal election, although it was abolished between 1984 and 1993, so has not been contested at every federal election.
+The division was proclaimed in 1900, and was one of the original 65 divisions to be contested at the first federal election.
+It was abolished between 1984 and 1993, so it has not been contested at every federal election.
 The division was named after the Riverina region in which it is located, though its modern borders do not correspond exactly with the Riverina region.

+Between 1901 and 1906, it covered the south-west corner of the state, the MacCabe Corner.
+In 1906, the division was shifted eastwards to include about half of the abolished Division of Bland.

 The seats first incarnation tilted toward the Nationals' predecessor, the Country Party, for much of its history, but it was occasionally taken by Labor during high-tide elections.
-Between 1969 and 1974, when it included the Murrumbidgee Irrigation Area, now in Farrer, it was held by Al Grassby, Minister for Immigration in the Whitlam government.
-It was fairly marginal for most of the 1970s and early 1980s, when it included the strongly pro-Labor mining towns of Broken Hill and Cobar which are now in Parkes.
+Between 1969 and 1974, when it included the Murrumbidgee Irrigation Area (later part of Farrer), it was held by Al Grassby, Minister for Immigration in the Whitlam government.
+It was fairly marginal for most of the 1970s and early 1980s, when it included the strongly pro-Labor mining towns of Broken Hill and Cobar in the Far West of the state, gained from the abolished division of Darling in 1977.
+Between 1977 and 1984, Riverina covered the north-west and south-west corners of the state, the Cameron Corner and the MacCabe Corner respectively.
 In the 1984 redistribution, the division was abolished and replaced by Riverina-Darling.
+As of 2026, the Far West areas are now covered by Division of Parkes.

 Since its re-creation in 1993, it has been a safe Nationals seat.
-Prior to the 2024 redistribution, it included Parkes, Forbes and West Wyalong.
-Since the 2024 redistribution, it has included Tumut, Yass, Tumbarumba and Crookwell.
+At the time, it covered Wagga Wagga and Griffith, but lost Griffith to Farrer in 2016.
+It also gained Parkes and Forbes.
+In the 2024 redistribution, it lost these areas and West Wyalong to the Division of Parkes but also gained Tumut, Yass, Tumbarumba and Crookwell from the divisions of Eden-Monaro and Hume.

 The current Member for Riverina, since the 2010 federal election, is Michael McCormack, former Deputy Prime Minister and leader of the National Party of Australia from 2018 to 2021.